GameTechDev/SamplerFeedbackStreaming/README.md

 The demo requires at least Windows version 19041 and a GPU with Sampler Feedback Support.

-Intel Iris Xe Graphics, as can be found in 11th Generation Intel&reg; Core&trade; processors, will run this application as of BETA driver [30.0.100.9667](https://downloadcenter.intel.com/download/30522/Intel-Graphics-BETA-Windows-10-DCH-Drivers)
+Intel Iris Xe Graphics, as can be found in 11th Generation Intel&reg; Core&trade; processors, require ***at least*** BETA driver [30.0.100.9667](https://downloadcenter.intel.com/product/80939/Graphics) or later.

 Note this repository does not contain the textures shown above, which total over 13GB.
 A link to these textures will hopefully be provided soon.
-Test textures are provided, as is a mechanism to convert BCx format DDS files.
+Test textures are provided, as is a mechanism to convert from BCx format DDS files into the custom .XET format.
+UPDATE: The first "release" package (labeled "1") contains a .zip with a few hi-res textures.

 This repository will be updated When DirectStorage for Windows&reg; becomes available.